-As a tropical island, the Seychelles climate conditions are usually ruled by two opposing trade winds.
-The north-west trade wind blows from October to March.
-In this period, wind speed can vary from 15 to 22 kilometres per hour.
-The climate is generally humid and warm.
+As a tropical island, the Seychelles climate conditions are usually determined by two opposing trade winds.
+The north-west trade wind blows from October to March, during which the climate is humid and warm with wind speed varying from 15 to 22 kilometres per hour.

 From May to September, the south-east trade wind brings a cooler and drier weather.
 Winds can vary from 19 to 37 kilometres per hour in those periods.
-December to February are the rainy periods, however, Seychelles has long sunshine periods.
+Despite rainy periods between December to February, sunshine periods still remain.

 Where to kitesurf in Seychelles?

-Anse aux Pins is a long bay situated on the South Eastern coast of Mahé.
+Anse aux Pins is a long bay situated on the South Eastern coast of Mahé and is roughly 10 minutes away from the airport.
 It has a narrow beach and shallow waters, with an outer coral reef of 500m offshore protecting the bay.
-It is a popular beach in the Seychelles but it is not over crowded.
+It is a popular beach in the Seychelles, but it is not over crowded.
 The waves are of a reasonable height, approximately 1m to 3m.
-However, the beach can be way smaller at high tides but gets much wider at low tides.
-Anse aux Pins is also close to the main airport.
+However, the beach can be smaller at high tides but gets much wider at low tides.
 You can be sure that parking issues will not arise as there is parking behind the beach.
-You can easily get your kite ready on the grass area available.

-Located on La Digue Island, north-east of Mahé, is Anse Source d’Argent.
-It is a pretty and relatively small island.
-Due to the size of the island, everybody walks or rides bicycles to commute.
+Located on La Digue Island, is Anse Source d’Argent.
+It is a relatively small island where everybody walks or rides bicycles to commute.
 Beach and tides are similar to other spots on the island, that is, outer reef protecting the bay and decent waves.
-Anse Source d’Argent is a tranquil and relaxing area.
 To get to La Digue Island, you can take a domestic flight from Mahé to Praslin.
 From Praslin you can take a direct boat, "La Belle Séraphina".

 Cerf Island is a very small island which is 4km off the north-east coast of Mahé.
-Approximately, 5 to 10 minutes from Mahé with the “lagoon taxi”.
-Water is shallow.
-Waves are quite similar from other spots.
-Kitesurfing in the Cerf Island provides a beautiful landscape.
+It is approximately, 5 to 10 minutes from Mahé with the “lagoon taxi”, and provides a beautiful landscape.

 Kitesurfing is considered to be a high risk sports so being insured is primordial.
 Travel insurance companies such as World Nomads do cover kitesurfing.
 It is accessible to individuals from over 150 countries.